Reloaded-Project/Reloaded-II/docs/LinuxSetupGuideNew.md

     This is a generic guide for any game.
 For more specific info, consider looking up a ***game specific guide***.

-!!! help "Help Needed"

-    This documentation page could be improved, contributions would be very welcome.

 ## Install and Run your game via Steam

 If you have a Steam game, install it and run it at least once.